manmeet3591/fingerprint-volcano-enso-im/README.md

 # fingerprint-volcano-enso-im
 Code for Fingerprint of Volcanic Forcing on the ENSO–Indian Monsoon Coupling

-This repository contains the code to replicate the study "Fingerprint of Volcanic Forcing on the ENSO–Indian Monsoon Coupling"
+This repository contains the code for the the study "Fingerprint of Volcanic Forcing on the ENSO–Indian Monsoon Coupling"

+To cite

+Singh, M., Krishnan, R., Goswami, B., Choudhury, A.D., Swapna, P., Vellore, R., Prajeesh, A.G., Sandeep, N., Venkataraman, C., Donner, R.V. and Marwan, N., 2020.
+Fingerprint of volcanic forcing on the ENSO–Indian monsoon coupling.
+Science advances, 6(38), p.eaba8164.

+@article{singh2020fingerprint,
+  title={Fingerprint of volcanic forcing on the ENSO--Indian monsoon coupling}, author={Singh, Manmeet and Krishnan, Raghavan and Goswami, Bedartha and Choudhury, Ayantika Dey and Swapna, P and Vellore, Ramesh and Prajeesh, AG and Sandeep, N and Venkataraman, Chandra and Donner, Reik V and others}, journal={Science advances}, volume={6}, number={38}, pages={eaba8164}, year={2020}, publisher={American Association for the Advancement of Science}
+}

 ![alt text](https://github.com/manmeet3591/fingerprint-volcano-enso-im/blob/master/figures/fig1/output/fig6_review.png?raw=true)